hanewman/hanewman.github.io/_pages/publications.md

 author_profile: true
 ---

+Below you can find a list of my publications, with links to the full papers as well as slides from talks.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}